Miserlou/Zappa/README.md

 #### Keeping the server warm

-Lambda has a limitation that functions which aren"t called very often take longer to start - sometimes up to ten seconds.
+Lambda has a limitation that functions which aren't called very often take longer to start - sometimes up to ten seconds.
 However, functions that are called regularly are cached and start quickly, usually in less than 50ms.
 To ensure that your servers are kept in a cached state, you can [manually configure](http://stackoverflow.com/a/27382253) a scheduled task for your Zappa function that"ll keep the server cached by calling it every 5 minutes.
-There is currently no way to configure this through API, so you"ll have to set this up manually.
-When this ability is available via API, django-zappa will configure this automatically.
+There is currently no way to configure this through API, so you'll have to set this up manually.
+When this ability is available via API, Zappa will configure this automatically.
 It would be nice to also add support LetsEncrypt through this same mechanism.

 #### Enabling CORS